University of York

 We recommend drivers approach the University from the junction of the A64 and A1079 on the east of the city, from where the University is signposted.
 See the maps below for an overview of our location.

 Parking is limited, and visitor parking is on a pay and display basis (see the campus map for locations).
-Parking costs £1 per hour or £6 per day, and is free at weekends and between 6pm and 8am.
-You can pay using coins or with a mobile phone using RingGo Cashless Parking.
-The RingGo app is easy to use and the City of York Council now uses RingGo across all of their pay and display car parks.
+Parking costs range from £1.30 for an hour up to £8 for ten hours, and is free at weekends and between 6pm and 8am.
+You can pay using coins or with a mobile phone using Paysmarti.

-There are disabled parking spaces in all University car parks.
+There are accessible parking spaces in all University car parks.

 If you're using a satnav, use the postcode YO10 5DD.